Fundacio-i2CAT/Collisions_Datasets/README.md

 ## Positions_v3

 This dataset is the same as the Postions_v2, however the simulations steps performed are every 1s as the Positions_v1.

+## Positions_v5

+This dataset uses the same scenario as Positions_v2, but with larger routes for the vehilces and a larger time of simulation.

+## Barcelona_v2

+Dataset generated in a new and bigger scenario.
+It is located in Sant Gervasi Barcelona.
+Dataset provided with a realistic approax, with the vehicles beeing loger times in the simulation and circulating more in the principal hayways.

+Each simulation step of the simulation is every 1s.

+The dataset is divided in two but they can be glued together again after downloading and decomprising.